Cinnamon-rumped Seedeater

 Cinnamon-rumped Seedeater, Sporophila torqueola atriceps, Female.
 Photograph taken within a residential community in Alamos, Sonora, December 2018.
 Photograph and identification courtesy of David F Smith, Alamos, Sonora.

-The Cinnamon-rumped Seedeater are small in stature.
-The plumages of the males and females are similar during winter months being buffy brown and unstreaked above, pale cinnamon below being darker on the breast and flanks with a pale creamy chin, belly and vent.
-Breeding males develop white in their throats and a dark stripe around their throats.
-Their bills, iris and legs are black.
+The Cinnamon-rumped Seedeater is small in stature.
+This species is sexually monomorphic, except in the breeding season.
+Sexually monomorphic species have similar size and plumage, regardless of sex.
+It can be hard to distinguish sexually monomorphic species males from females in the field.
+During winter months (nonbreeding), males and females have identical plumage.
+Both sexes are buffy brown and unstreaked above with pale cinnamon underparts.
+Individuals are darker on the breast and flanks with a pale creamy chin, belly, and vent.
+Females sometimes have more grey to olive underparts, which can aid in identification.
+Breeding males develop white plumage on their throats and a dark stripe around the throat.
+The bills, iris, and legs of both sexes are black.

-The Cinnamon-rumped Seedeater is endemic to Mexico and found in Baja California Sur, and within the Pacific Slope from southern Sonora south to Oaxaca.
-The atriceps subspecies is found within the Pacific lowlands of Baja California Sur and from southern Sonora to western Durango and south to Nayarit and northern Jalisco at elevations up to 2,000 m (6,600 feet).
+The Cinnamon-rumped Seedeater is ENDEMIC to Mexico and found in Baja California Sur, and within the Pacific Slope from southern Sonora south to Oaxaca.
+The atriceps subspecies are found within the Pacific lowlands of Baja California Sur and from southern Sonora to western Durango and south to Nayarit and northern Jalisco at elevations up to 2,000 m (6,600 feet).
 They are non-migratory and year-round residents.

-From a conservation perspective the Cinnamon-rumped Seedeater is currently considered to be of Least Concern, with stable, widely distributed populations.
-Their colonization in Baja California Sur in new and believe to be via introduction.
+From a conservation perspective the Cinnamon-rumped Seedeater is currently considered to be of Least Concern with stable, widely distributed populations.
+Their colonization in Baja California Sur is new and believed to be via human-induced introduction.